Sinhika/Machines/README.md

  * Make Onyx Furnace smelt faster
  * Sinisite Furnace - Cooks 2x as fast, fuel efficient, extra yield, and can use nether fuels.
  * Thyrium Furnace - Combined abilities of Mythril and Adamantium Furnaces.
- * Ashstone Furnace - A Nether furnace that cooks a bit faster than a Nether Furnace
+ * <s>Ashstone Furnace - A Nether furnace that cooks a bit faster than a Nether Furnace</s> - redundant with Nether Blast Furnace.
+I think.

 ##License